martinring/thesis/src/5-Partitioning.md

 applications in hardware design [@KorousicSeljak2005AnEA;@Vascek2015EvolutionaryAT] or multi-objective optimization [@Chen2018DynamicMO;@Deb2015MultiObjectiveEA].
-In the following, we briefly review the basic concepts of EAs in general, before discussing how those concepts are utilized in order to address the problem.^[However, note that any other optimization methodology can be applied as well, and that the usage of EAs only constitutes a representative.]
+In the following, we briefly review the basic concepts of EAs in general, before discussing how those concepts are utilised in order to address the problem.^[However, note that any other optimization methodology can be applied as well, and that the usage of EAs only constitutes a representative.]